 - Pay a Wetland Replacement Fee for the permanent loss of wetland area and relative wetland value, following the instructions in the form:

-The Alberta Wetland Replacement Fact Sheet provides information on changes to the wetland replacement fee process, the Wetland Restoration Program and permittee responsible wetland replacement.
+The following fact sheets provide information on changes to the wetland replacement fee process, the Wetland Replacement Program and permittee responsible wetland replacement.

 What is the updated wetland replacement fee process?